phscezario/Javascript-Course-Projects/Helicopter-Game/README.md

 The whole project was done differently, especially the life and collision system.

-<a href="https://phscezario.github.io/Javascript-Course-Projects/Helicopter-Game/" target="_blank">Click here to preview...</a>
+<a href="https://phscezario.github.io/Javascript-Course-Projects/Helicopter-Game/">Click here to preview...</a>